-The surrounding private property owners have an expectation that the open space will be used in a manner which is consistent with unobtrusive recreational activity during the day with little vehicular traffic.
-The cell tower introduces an obtrusive commercial use with 24 hour access with increased vehicular traffic due to use of the site by Eco-Site and up to three carriers.
-As such, the neighbors in proximity believe the cell tower will have adverse impacts on surrounding private property because it will decrease their expected open space enjoyment.
+The surrounding private property owners have an expectation that the passive open space will be used in a manner which is consistent with unobtrusive recreational activity during the day with little vehicular traffic.
+The cell tower introduces a more obtrusive use requiring 24-hour access with increased vehicular traffic due to use of the site by Eco-Site and potentially three carriers for routine maintenance, storm events and technical upgrades.
+As such, the neighbors in proximity to the passive open space believe the cell tower will have adverse impacts on the surrounding private property because it will decrease their expected passive open space enjoyment.